theostoelzl/tfim-qmc/README.md

-# Quantum Monte Carlo simulations of the transverse field Ising model using the stochastic series expansion method
+# Quantum Monte Carlo for transverse-field Ising models

 ## What this programme is